Mastercard® Titanium Card™

 - No Foreign Transaction Fee.
 Titanium users never pay foreign transaction fees.
 That’s great news for people who regularly travel abroad, whether on road trips to Canada or Mexico, or exotic honeymoons to Asia or Africa.

 - High Annual Fee.
 The Titanium Card has a pretty high annual fee – $195, not waived in the first year, and $95 per year, per additional authorized user.
 That’s a big drawback for users who don’t accumulate rewards quickly enough or use the potentially valuable fringe benefits frequently enough to offset the recurring charge.

 - No Sign-up Bonus.
 Unusually for a travel rewards card, the Titanium Card has no sign-up bonus.
-The bonus offered when the card first debuted, in early 2016, has long since been discontinued.
-If you’re looking for a card that immediately pads your rewards account, look to a popular alternative such as Chase Sapphire Preferred or Barclaycard Arrival Premier.
+If you’re looking for a card that immediately pads your rewards account, look to a popular alternative such as Chase Sapphire Preferred.

 - No Recurring Loyalty Bonus.
 Titanium also lacks an annual loyalty bonus.
 Such bonuses typically come as free or discounted flight certificates or recurring point deposits on or around the cardmember anniversary.
 This is a further drawback for those looking for something tangible to offset Titanium’s high annual fee.

 - No Reduced or Complimentary Airport Lounge Access.
 Titanium Card users don’t have special airport lounge access privileges, which is a drawback for travelers who like to enjoy the airport in style without spending an arm and a leg.
 The Luxury Card brand’s other two cards do offer airport lounge privileges, though their annual fees are much higher.